 CAS CC 201: Core Humanities III: Renaissance, Rediscovery, and Reformation.
 Fall; coursepage here.
-Examining works of Petrarch, Elizabeth I, Machiavelli, Montaigne, Cervantes, Shakespeare, Descartes, and Cavendish, we examine the revival of the Classics and explore the new focus on the physical world and questioning of authority.
+Examining works of Petrarch, Elizabeth I, Machiavelli, Montaigne, Cervantes, Shakespeare, Descartes, and Cavendish, we consider the revival of the Classics and explore the new focus on the physical world and questioning of authority.
 Topics studied include the origins of modern political and scientific thought, the beginning of the novel and revival of epic, and Baroque aesthetics.
-A study of Michelangelo’s Sistine Chapel and Monteverdi’s music add an artistic lens to study of this period, and a focus on writing and research complements our emphasis on authorship.
-Note: Students who complete CC 201 have the opportunity to go to Florence over the January winter break, when that program is offered.
-Hub credits: Research Writing (WR 150); Research & Information Literacy; and as of Fall 2022, Aesthetic Exploration.
+A study of Michelangelo’s Sistine Chapel adds an artistic lens to our study of this period, and a focus on writing and research complements our emphasis on authorship.
+Note: Students who complete CC 201 have the opportunity to go to Florence over the January 2023 winter break.
+Hub credits: Writing, Research and Inquiry; Research & Information Literacy; and as of Fall 2022, Aesthetic Exploration.

 CAS CC 221: Core Social Science I: Making the Modern World: Progress, Politics, and Economics.
-Fall. (coursepage) How did “society” emerge as a distinctive object of political engineering, normative discourse, and social scientific inquiry?
+Fall; coursepage here.
+How did “society” emerge as a distinctive object of political engineering, normative discourse, and social scientific inquiry?
 What economic transformations helped shape theories of justice and social contract?
 Careful readings of Western social, political and economic thinkers between 1600-1900.
 Hub credits: Historical Consciousness; Social Inquiry II; Writing Intensive.